Taylor Construction Company

 Community Planning and Development

 This is a 2-story, 7-bay domestic building in the Art Deco style built in 1941.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Coral stone veneer on porch wall and balustrade.
 The building has a flat with parapet roof.
 Windows are replacement aluminum jalacy casement.
 There is a single-story, four-bay porch characterized by an integrated (under the main) roof.
 Porch sits four-bay wide and extends from the northeast corner of the building along Collins Avenue; Terrazzo floor design; Simple balustrade of evenly-spaced cylinders.
 Primary entryway is up three steps on the southernmost part of the east elevation porch wall; Glass double-door framed with medium-colored wood and a fixed window directly above; Terrazzo floor design directly in front of door.

 * Date source: Miami-Dade County Property Appraiser